-Textures can be downloaded from the internet by entering an URL starting with http://.
+Textures can be downloaded from the internet by entering an URL starting with https://.
 For example:

 An effect tells BluffTitler how to render the layer using the textures.
 BluffTitler effects are stored in files with the extension CFX, which stands for compiled effect.
-The installer comes with about 150 effects that can be found in the BluffTitler/Media/Effects folder.
+The installer comes with hundreds of effects that can be found in the BluffTitler/Media/Effects folder.

 Click on the Change effect button, choose MEDIA > Change effect or press <F9>.